thenumbernine/lua-ffi-bindings/README.md

 # Generation:

-Most of them are automatically created by my [C preprocessor in Lua](https://github.com/thenumbernine/preproc-lua) project, whose `generate.lua` file will automatically create the headers from the compiler's include files.
+Most of them are automatically created by my [Lua include](https://github.com/thenumbernine/include-lua) project, whose `make.lua` file will automatically create the headers from the compiler's include files.
-This is still a manually run and hand-tweaked process, but will hopefully eventually be automated into my [#include-in-Lua](https://github.com/thenumbernine/include-lua) project.

 The original versions of this started from https://github.com/malkia/ufo .
 One or two headers are still from malkia.